Bonface-Osoro/saleos/README.md

 Create a conda environment called saleos:

-  conda create --name saleos python=3.7 gdal
+  `conda create --name saleos python=3.7 gdal`

 Activate it (run this each time you switch projects):

-  conda activate saleos
+  `conda activate saleos`

 First, to run `saleos` you need to generate uncertain capacity and cost parameters since they are not deterministic.
 So navigate to the `scripts` folder and run `preprocess.py`.
-This will produce two capacity and cost csv files named `uq_parameters_capacity.csv` and `uq_parameters_cost.csv` stored in the path `data/processed`
+This will produce two capacity and cost "csv files" named `uq_parameters_capacity.csv` and `uq_parameters_cost.csv` stored in the path `data/processed`

-Secondly, run the whole integrated model to produce capacity, emission and cost results by running the simulation (`run.py`).
+Secondly, run the whole integrated model to produce capacity, emission and cost results by running the simulation script (`run.py`).
 It should first produce the following intermediate results stored in the folder `data/processed`:

 1. `interim_results_capacity.csv`
 2. `interim_results_cost.csv`

-Lastly, it should produce the following files stored in the folder path, `results`:
+Next, it should produce the following files stored in the folder path, `results`:

 1. `individual_emissions.csv`
 2. `final_capacity_results.csv`